 - Basic Auth that you can implement on the HTTP headers of the request

 - Encrypt the payload of the HTTP request

 - Restrict incoming request that will come only from a specific range of ip requests

 If you need help to integrate incoming data streams webhooks strip to your system contact us.

 The difference of a webhook from an API

 The main difference between an API and a webhook is that if we connect with an API we request data from the web application to API.
 In short, we are polling, on the hand if we push to implement a webhook integration the third party system is pushing data to an endpoint of our web applications.

-Managing WebHooks practically is creating HTTP endpoints on a server, you can configure HTTP endpoints that are exist your applications web server (apache) + Web PHP framework.
-Also these kind of problem could be handled by a microservice written in Golang, where HTTP server and software is written in the same language to handle webhooks
+Managing WebHooks practically is creating HTTP endpoints on a server, you can configure HTTP endpoints that exist in your applications web server (apache) + Web PHP framework.
+Also this kind of problem could be handled by a microservice written in Golang, where HTTP server and software is written in the same language to handle webhooks

 Some of the popular service providers that make this implementation are